Matt Damon: Activism

 In October 2021, he announced a new partnership with the cryptocurrency trading platform Crypto.com, under which Crypto.com was to make a $1 million donation to Water.org.
 In the announcement, Damon said, "Crypto.com gave us this great donation, which is amazing.
 The money that I make for the commercials to promote them, I give 100% of that to Water.org as well.
 So, it's millions of dollars coming in to us."
 Damon's Crypto.com commercial started rolling out in cinemas late in 2021, and then on television in January 2022, mainly during sports programming such as NFL games.
 Once it was broadcast widely on television, it sparked much criticism, as did its accompanying "making of" featurette.
 In The Independent, Nathan Place wrote, "Twitter is cringing after a TV commercial starring Matt Damon compared trading cryptocurrency to mankind's greatest achievements.
-In the ad, which aired during Sunday night's NFL games, Mr Damon makes an abstract plug for crypto.com – a platform for exchanging digital currencies like Bitcoin – while striding past images of explorers and astronauts.
+In the ad, which aired during Sunday night's NFL games, Mr Damon makes an abstract plug for crypto.com – a platform for exchanging digital currencies like Bitcoin – while striding past images of explorers and astronauts."
 In The New Zealand Herald, Lexie Cartwright summed up viewer reaction: "Matt Damon's new commercial plugging cryptocurrency has been absolutely savaged on social media, with viewers dubbing it 'insulting' and 'disgusting'."
 Cartwright included a series of tweets, among them one by Carole Cadwalladr of The Observer that read, "There isn't enough yuck in the world to describe Matt Damon advertising a Ponzi scheme and comparing it to the moon landings."
 Jody Rosen of the New York Times wrote, "There is something unseemly, to put it mildly, about the famous and fabulously wealthy urging crypto on their fans" and "The bleakness of that pitch is startling."

 Public image

-Comedian Jimmy Kimmel had a running gag on his ABC television show, Jimmy Kimmel Live!, where he apologized for not being able to interview Damon at the end of each show.
+Comedian Jimmy Kimmel has a running gag on his ABC television show, Jimmy Kimmel Live!, where he apologized for not being able to interview Damon at the end of each show.
 It culminated in a planned skit on September 12, 2006, when Damon stormed off after having his interview cut short.
-Damon appeared in several of E!
+Damon and Kimmel have since continued their feud for over twenty years, mostly involving Damon attempting increasingly desperate measures to guest on the show, while Kimmel would go to elaborate lengths to keep Damon from appearing as a guest.
+The two have continued their feud in character even in public appearances outside the show, despite privately having a close friendship.
+The feud has since been heavily covered in media with each successive appearance from Damon.
+One such incident was on January 24, 2013, where Damon took over his show after "kidnapping" Kimmel for having been bumped from years of shows.
+It involved celebrities who were previously involved in the "feud", including Robin Williams, Ben Affleck, and Sarah Silverman.
+Damon's antics on the program appeared in several of E!
 Entertainment's top ten Jimmy Kimmel Live! spoofs.
-On January 24, 2013, Damon took over his show and mentioned the long-standing feud and having been bumped from years of shows.
-It involved celebrities who were previously involved in the "feud", including Robin Williams, Ben Affleck, and Sarah Silverman.